rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - we now place the header on top of the navigation bar by changing the grid layout in the body
 - centre the header and navigation bar
-- remove the assymetric styling on the navigation links
+- remove the asymmetric styling on the navigation links

 This is done with the following CSS code.
 ```